SimplySecurity/SimplyEmail/README.md

 Some times SimplyEmail will only find the standard email addresses or just a few emails.
 In this case email creation may be your saving grace.
 Using name generation can allow you not only scrape names from diffrent sites but allow you to auto detect the format to some accuracy.

 ### LinkedIn Name Generation
-Using bing and work from PhishBait I was able to implment LinkedIn name lookups from the compnay name.
+Using Bing and work from PhishBait I was able to implement LinkedIn name lookups from the company name.

 ### Connect6.com Name Generation
 Connect6 is also a great source for names, and also a bit flaky to find the source.
 Using a AutoUrl function I built I do attempt to find the correct URL for you.
-If not i provide you with a few more to pick from.
+If not I provide you with a few more to pick from.

 ```
  ============================================================
- Curent Version: v1.1 | Website: CyberSyndicates.com
+ Current Version: v1.1 | Website: CyberSyndicates.com
  ============================================================
  Twitter: @real_slacker007 |  Twitter: @Killswitch_gui
  ============================================================